simonklee/opentui-tex/README.md

 `NativeImage.fromRgba()` copies the borrowed result pixels synchronously into OpenTUI ownership, and `TexRenderable` passes that image directly to `ImageRenderable`.
-This path performs no image encoding or decoding.
+This path does not encode or decode images.
 It is not zero-copy, because RGBA still crosses the JavaScript FFI boundary between the two native libraries.

 MicroTeX's embedded font context is process-global.
 The library cannot initialize and release it per formula.
 Instead, it initializes the context